jsfong/simpleTrasactionalApp/README.md

 ### Read/Write ratio
-Since the system will only be writing.
-Read/Write ratio:
+Since the write-heavy will be mostly writing.
+Read/Write ratio can be assumpt:

 > 0:1

 ### Traffic
-Assuming we have 500 transaction per second and read/write ratio = 0:1.
+Assuming we have to achieve 500 transaction per second and read/write ratio = 0:1.
 We can expect:

 > 500 write/s